-COLLINS ACADEMY seeks evidence that is authentic.
-To support this, assessors must be assured that the evidence presented for assessment is the student's own work.
-Where documentary evidence is relied on, it must be certified or supported by two other forms of evidence that demonstrate the same skill or knowledge.
-In all instances where work is submitted external to COLLINS ACADEMY (i.e. electronically, distance assignments, online), this is to include an authenticity statement by the student that they certify the work as their own.
+COLLINS ACADEMY is committed to ensuring the authenticity of all assessment evidence used to determine competency.
+Assessors must be satisfied that all evidence presented for assessment is the student's own original work.

+Where documentary evidence is submitted, it must either be certified by an appropriate authority or be corroborated by at least two additional forms of evidence that independently demonstrate the same skills or knowledge.

+In all cases where assessment tasks are submitted externally to COLLINS ACADEMY (e.g., electronically, through distance learning, or via online platforms), students are required to submit an authenticity declaration confirming that the work presented is solely their own.